The Princess Theatre ghost is said to haunt one of Melbourne's most iconic buildings. Is it the spirit of a singer who died onstage?

 The son of a soldier, he spent some time in the Army, before a stint as a junior diplomat.
 But his passion was theatre, and he turned to the stage in his early twenties.
 Of Italian heritage, he adopted the name ‘Federici’, to add some panache to his stage persona.

 Federici found success as a nightclub singer, and then graduated to stage musicals and opera.
 He had a powerful bass tenor voice, and striking on stage presence.

 He showed a particular affinity for light, comic opera, and was the star of several Gilbert and Sullivan productions.

 Federici appeared in the first ever staging of both ‘The Pirates of Penzance’, in 1880, and ‘The Mikado’, in 1885.
-Both were smash hits on the West End, and were subsequently staged on Broadway, Federici touring America with both productions.
+Both were smash hits on the West End, and were subsequently staged on Broadway.
+Federici toured America with both productions.

-The success of these, and other shows, firmly established Federici as one of the leading theatre actors of the period.
+The success of these shows, established Federici as one of the leading theatre actors of the period.

 In early 1888, the company embarked on a production of ‘Faust’.

-Faust is a popular German legend, recounted in folk stories, songs, ballet, theatre and the opera.
+Faust is a popular German legend, recounted in folk stories, songs, ballet, theatre and opera.

-Faust agonises over this offer, but finally accepts, only to regret his decision as he is dragged off to hell.
+Faust agonises over the offer, finally accepts, only to regret his decision as he is dragged off to hell.
 It is a simple morality tale, but has proved enduringly popular, especially on stage.